iambrainstorming/coding_blog/src/linux/Offline_centric_apps.md

 # Enhancing Privacy and Security in Offline App Design with WebAssembly

-Its a draft, will update it with more details.

 Introduction:

 In the realm of application development, a shift towards designing offline apps by default is imperative for enhanced privacy and security.
 One key consideration involves the separation of folders for online connections and those accessed by the application for computation, ensuring data privacy without compromising functionality.